-- A. It is unlawful for an employee, former employee, contractor or former contractor of the human services department to reveal to another person, except to another employee or contractor of the department as required by the employee's or contractor's duties or responsibilities or by state or federal court order, information acquired pursuant to Section 1 [27-2E-1 NMSA 1978] of this act or any other information about a prescription drug manufacturer acquired as a result of his employment or contract by the department and not available from public sources. - B. An employee, former employee, contractor or former contractor of the human services department who reveals to another person information that he is prohibited from lawfully revealing is guilty of a misdemeanor and shall, upon conviction thereof, be fined not more than one thousand dollars (\$1,000) or imprisoned not more than one year, or both, together with costs of prosecution, and shall not be employed by the state for a period of five years after the date of the conviction.
+A. It is unlawful for an employee, former employee, contractor or former contractor of the health care authority to reveal to another person, except to another employee or contractor of the authority as required by the employee's or contractor's duties or responsibilities or by state or federal court order, information acquired pursuant to Section 27-2E-1 NMSA 1978 or any other information about a prescription drug manufacturer acquired as a result of employment or contract by the authority and not available from public sources.

+B. An employee, former employee, contractor or former contractor of the health care authority who reveals to another person information that the person is prohibited from lawfully revealing is guilty of a misdemeanor and shall, upon conviction thereof, be fined not more than one thousand dollars (\$1,000) or imprisoned not more than one year, or both, together with costs of prosecution, and shall not be employed by the state for a period of five years after the date of the conviction.